Hasan Polatkan

-Hasan Polatkan (1915 - 16 September 1961) was a Turkish politician and Minister of Labor and Finance, who was executed by hanging after the coup d'état in 1960 along with two other cabinet members.
+Hasan Polatkan (1915 - 16 September 1961) was a Turkish politician and Minister of Labor and Finance, who was executed by hanging after the 1960 Turkish coup d'état along with two other cabinet members.

 Early years

 He was born 1915 in Eskişehir, Ottoman Empire (now Turkey) to a family of Crimean Tatar descent.
 He studied political science at Istanbul University.
-After his graduation in 1936, Polatkan worked at the state-owned Ziraat Bank as inspector.
+After his graduation in 1936, Polatkan worked at the publicly owned Ziraat Bank as inspector.